World condemns US shift on Jerusalem

 Saudi Arabia called it "unjustified and irresponsible", while France and the UK said they did not support the decision.

-But Israeli PM Benjamin Netanyahu hailed it as "a historic day".
+But Israeli PM Benjamin Netanyahu hailed it as "historic" and said he was sure more countries would follow suit.

-President Trump's move reversed decades of US policy.
-The fate of Jerusalem is one of the thorniest issues between Israel and the Palestinians.
+President Trump's move reversed decades of US policy on one of the thorniest issues between Israel and Palestinians.

+Hundreds of Israeli troops have been deployed to the West Bank amid a day of protests and strikes by Palestinians.
+The Islamist group Hamas has called for a new intifada, or uprising.

+Palestinian President Mahmoud Abbas has called for support from the UN Security Council and the Arab League, both of which will hold emergency sessions in the coming days.

 What did Trump say?

-The US president said on Wednesday he had "judged this course of action to be in the best interests of the United States of America, and the pursuit of peace between Israel and the Palestinians".
+The US president said on Wednesday that he had "determined it is time to officially recognise Jerusalem as the capital of Israel".

+"I've judged this course of action to be in the best interests of the United States of America and the pursuit of peace between Israel and the Palestinians," he said.

-He said he was directing the US state department to begin preparations to move the US embassy from Tel Aviv to Jerusalem.
+Mr Trump said he was directing the US state department to begin preparations to move the US embassy from Tel Aviv to Jerusalem.

 Despite warnings of regional unrest over any such move, the decision fulfils a campaign promise and appeals to Mr Trump's right-wing base.